The Mourne Mountain Marathon takes place on the third weekend in September every year. The 2021 date is 18th – 19th September.

 Self-sufficiency extends to sourcing water – en-route (definitely) and at the overnight campsite (likely) water will be from streams.
 It is each competitor’s personal responsibility to boil and/or purify all water they consume; if competitors choose not to treat water this is entirely at their own risk.

 The finish is at the event centre.
-Sandwiches, drinks and the coveted MMM T-shirts will be provided and showering and changing facilities are also available.
+Sandwiches, drinks and the coveted MMM T-shirts will be provided.

 The registration process and rules are the same although the kit list is slightly reduced: